What is Anterior Blepharitis? Causes & Treatment | Eye Love Cares

 Seborrheic dermatitis is another skin condition that can be a major risk factor for anterior blepharitis, specifically seborrheic blepharitis.
 Around 33% to 46% of all blepharitis patients also suffer from seborrheic dermatitis.
-This condition results in symptoms such as flaking and excessive oiliness in the scalp and other areas including the glabella and nasolabial folds.
+This condition results in symptoms such as flaking and excessive oiliness on the scalp and other areas including the glabella and nasolabial folds.

 This skin condition is highly prevalent in people who have seborrheic blepharitis, with over 90% of patients also suffering from seborrheic dermatitis.
-Seborrheic blepharitis is a form of anterior blepharitis that is associated with greasy or oily eyelid deposits, conjunctival injections, and epithelial erosions.
+Seborrheic blepharitis is a form of anterior blepharitis that is associated with greasy or oily eyelid deposits, conjunctival injection, and epithelial erosions.
 This form of blepharitis does not usually have an effect on the eyelashes.
 It mostly causes an effect on the anterior region of the eyelids.
 These symptoms include itching, redness, and irritation.

 Anterior Blepharitis Caused by a Demodex Infestation (Demodicosis)

 On average, a healthy person will have up to 2,000 Demodex mites on their body.
-They usually do not present a problem until they over accumulate and leave visible debris in the eyelid area.
+They usually do not present a problem until they overaccumulate and leave visible debris in the eyelid area.
 Demodex infestations are more likely to cause anterior blepharitis in patients over the age of 60 years old.
 It also affects individuals who suffer from acne rosacea at a higher rate.